freddywicaksono/create_webserver_tutorial/readme.md

         sudo apt install phpmyadmin

+   When prompted to choose the webserver, selecat apache2 and continue.

         +------------------------+ Configuring phpmyadmin +-------------------------+
         | Please choose the web server that should be automatically configured to   |
         | run phpMyAdmin.                                                           |